-After getting a rough idea of where the hardware should go, use a tape measure, determine the distance from the top or bottom of where your first hole will be drilled.
+After getting a rough idea of where the hardware should go, use a tape measure to determine the distance from the top or bottom of where your first hole will be drilled.

-Make sure it’s square to the cabinet door by measuring the same distance used for the first hole between the side of the door, again marking it with a ‘t’.
+Make sure it’s square to the cabinet door by measuring the same distance used for the first hole between the side of the door, again marking it with a "t".

 Record these measurements to use on all other cabinet doors so the hardware placement remains consistent.

 Drill the holes.
 When drilling into cabinet doors, it's a good idea to open the door to avoid accidentally drilling into the frame of the cabinet.